 - Competence – Our participants will learn how to apply their knowledge and life skills to improve their performance on the court, in the classroom, and in their community.

 - Compassion – Understanding personal and interpersonal concerns and how to respond to each situation based on that experience.
-Our participants will learn to be thankful for what they have and to understand that we are not the only ones traveling the roads of life and every step there are people who in one way or another have and can help us achieve our goals..
+Our participants will learn to be thankful for what they have and to understand that they are not the only ones traveling the roads of life and every step there are people who in one way or another have and can help them achieve their goals.

-- Community – Our participants will learn that we all have faced adversity and that we can use those experiences to make our communities safe spaces for future generations.
-Participants will also learn the value of community serve by developing service campaigns to improve our community.
+- Community – Our participants will learn that we all have faced adversity and that we can use those experiences to make our communities safe/brave spaces for future generations.
+Participants will also learn the value of community service & civic engagement, they will be participating in a campaign developed by young adults in our Organize Uptown program to improve our community.